neutrinojs/neutrino/docs/api/README.md

 - An array of module strings which will be required and used as middleware
 - An object of options that should be specified to the Neutrino API

-Prior to starting this process, Neutrino will trigger and wait for `pre{command}` events to finish.
-After it is complete, Neutrino will trigger and wait for `{command}` events to finish.
+Prior to starting this process, Neutrino will trigger and wait for `pre{command}` and `prerun` events to finish.
+After it is complete, Neutrino will trigger and wait for `{command}` and `run` events to finish.

 ```js
 const { run } = require('neutrino');